-How it's assessed
+How it is assessed

-A variety of assessment methodology is used for the CIM Level 4 Certificate in Professional Marketing depending on the module chosen.
+A variety of assessment methodologies are used for the CIM Level 4 Certificate in Professional Marketing depending on the module chosen.
 Assessment methods used within the qualification are employer-driven, practitioner-based, relevant and appropriate for business needs.
 In addition, assessments for all qualifications comply with regulatory requirements, are fit for purpose, fair, valid, reliable and manageable to ensure confidence in the standard of learner achievement.
+Applied Marketing - external assessment: an examination comprising multiple-choice questions.